The Heart of Yoga 1 year Intensive Course – Is it for Me?

 Origins of the Course

 In 2005, we spent some time in Mysore, and in addition to our practice on the mat, we did lots of reading and studying.
 We began to reflect on the training courses we had been through and to talk about the elements that we felt had been missing from those courses.
-Before we knew it we were putting together the Heart of Yoga Course, an 8-weekend exploration of the practices and philosophy of Yoga, covering the Eight Limbs of Yoga as described by Patanjali in the Yoga Sutra.
+Before we knew it we were putting together the Heart of Yoga Course, an 6-weekend exploration of the practices and philosophy of Yoga.

 Details of the Course

 Most courses we had experienced were almost entirely focused on the physical practice of Yogasana or postures.
 We wanted to develop a course, which kept the key aim of Yoga at its heart.
 The goal of Yoga is simple.
 It is to know peace and freedom in every aspect of life.
 It is not a physical practice only, but one of body, mind, emotions and spirit.
 It asks of us that we look deeply and carefully into every aspect of our make-up and ask the question, ‘What is the truth of who and what I am?’
-The examination of ourselves in this way, at every level of our being, is what is meant by practice, and the means we use to do it are the saadhana or practice techniques.
+The examination of ourselves in this way, at every level of our being, is what is meant by practice, and the means we use to do it are the different techniques listed below.

 – Technique – ‘how to’ of each posture